FENECON Industrial S — Assembly and Operating Instructions

 -

-Cables with shielding must be used
+Cables with shielding are mandatory.

 The meter included in the scope of delivery is for the grid connection point.
 It is a KDK 2PU CT measuring transformer meter.
 The transformers are not included in the scope of delivery.